Mum's The Word - Mother Plants Explained

 Why Keep a Mother Plant?

-It's fine to start off from seeds - it's better than using cutting from somebody else's grow room (cross-contamination!)
+It's fine to start off from seeds...we all have to start somewhere.
+And it's better to start from seeds than it is to use cutting from somebody else's grow room (cross-contamination!).

 If starting from seeds, take cuttings from all plants.
 Once you know what your best performer is, turn a cutting from that plant into your mother.
 From that mother, you'll get good, predictable cuttings from 6 months to 3 years.